masc-ucsc/docs/docs/pyrope/00-hwdesign.md

 called once each cycle.

-The rest of the document assumes an HDL model, and goes over their generic characteristics without going to specific language syntax.
+The rest of the document assumes an HDL model and goes over their generic characteristics without going to specific language syntax.